canonical/ubuntu-pro-client/docs/tutorials/host_apt_news.rst

 ``pro refresh messages`` to force the containers to fetch the latest news right away.

-In the Jammy container we expect to see the special message for systems on Ubuntu 22.04.
+In the Jammy container we expect to see the special message we set up for systems on Ubuntu 22.04.
+Let's check this is working correctly by first entering the Jammy container:

-First enter the Jammy container.

 .. code-block:: console

    ubuntu@tutorial:~$ lxc shell client-jammy

-Then run these commands to see the APT news.
+Then we can run these commands to see the custom APT news message:

 .. code-block:: console